 The Santa Fe Metropolitan Region LRSP leadership team has a key role in the development and implementation of safety projects, programs, and policies.
 The leadership team is ultimately responsible for developing, adopting, and implementing the LRSP.
 The SFMPO served as the safety champion and led efforts to develop the LRSP.
 The SFMPO engaged multi-disciplinary federal, state, and local safety stakeholders representing 4Es: engineering, enforcement, education, and emergency response to provide input into the development of the LRSP.
 These partnerships and collaborative efforts recognize a shared responsibility to eliminate fatal and serious injury crashes and provide the opportunity to share knowledge, leverage resources, and maximize implementation of the LRSP.
 An initial kickoff meeting was held to identify additional stakeholders and sources of data.
-The New Mexico Local Technical Assistance Program (NMLTAP) Center is a stakeholder that should be engaged to help with LRSP implementation and evaluation efforts.
+SFMPO should engage the New Mexico Local Technical Assistance Program (NMLTAP) Center to help with LRSP implementation and evaluation efforts.